Romagnol: 20th century

+Romagnol was the native language of the famous dictator Benito Mussolini.

 Grammar

 Orthography

-Romagnol lacks a standardized orthography, leading to a huge varieties among authors.
+Romagnol lacks a standardized orthography, leading to huge varieties among authors.

 The orthography adopted here is from Daniele Vitali's L'ortografia Romagnola (2008).

 Morphology

 Unlike Standard Italian, not all nouns end in a theme vowel.
 Masculine nouns lack theme vowels, and feminine nouns typically (but not always) terminate in a.
 Masculine nouns and adjectives undergo lexically-specified umlaut to form the plural, and feminine nouns and adjectives form the plural by a becoming i or being deleted after a consonant cluster or geminate consonant.